Military Order of the Serpent: History

 The Order was general throughout Ohio, and in 1913, at Cedar Point, was worked on by many at the National Encampment, while at Boston in 1914, 233 applicants were inoculated with the Sacred Virus.

 By 1914, the Order existed in 22 States.

 Membership

 The regulations governing membership were identical to those of the USWV.
-No one who was not a member in good standing of that body was eligible to or retain membership in the MOS.
-In addition, to be eligible, a man must not only have been a veteran of U.S. wars, but he must also have seen foreign service.
+Only those who were already members in good standing of that body were eligible to obtain or retain membership in the MOS.
+Membership was open to U.S. military veterans who had seen foreign service.

 Headquarters and lairs

 The organization was chartered by the State of Ohio and extended to nearly every department of the USWV.
 The constituent bodies of this organization were a national body known as the Supreme Lair of the United States, the Military Order of the Serpent, and State Organizations known as Grand Lairs, each Grand Lair being designated by the name of the state, territory or possession in which it existed.

 The Grand Lair of Ohio, for several years, held the honors of having the most active lairs and largest membership, but through lack of interest, lost that honor for a time.
 In 1907, the leader of the Order, the Grand Junta, maintained an address at Defiance, Ohio.
 By 1931, the permanent administrative headquarters were located Memorial Hall, Topeka, Kansas.